andrelandgraf/react-datalist-input/README.md

 - Example `requiredInputLength=3`, only if the user input is longer than 2 characters, the dropdown menu will appear.
 - Default is zero.

+***clearInputOnSelect***

+- Should the input field be cleared on select on filled with selected item?
+- Default is false.

+***suppressReselect***

+- If suppressReselect is set to false, selecting the same item again, it will trigger another onSelect callback call.
+- Default is true.